ctnylmz/Clean-Blog/README.md

-Certainly!
-I'll help you improve the clarity and organization of your README.md file.
-Here's a revised version:

 Clean-Blog ASP.NET Core 6 Project
 Clean-Blog is an ASP.NET Core 6 project that provides a clean and simple blog template.
 Follow the steps below to set up and run the project.